stakewise/v3-operator/README.md

 - [Erigon](https://launchpad.ethereum.org/en/erigon) (Ethereum, Gnosis)
 - [Geth](https://launchpad.ethereum.org/en/geth) (Ethereum)

+Built-in node management commands will simplify the process of installation and running execution and consensus nodes.
+Refer to the "nodes" section below for details.

 ### Consensus node

 Any consensus client that supports [ETH Beacon Node API specification](https://ethereum.github.io/beacon-APIs/#/) can be used: